JaphyHigg/cs50x-course-quizzer/README.md

 ## To-Do:
 - Fill out questions and answers
-- No repeat questions until you've seen all questions in the pool
+- Explore how to not use global variables in this program